 - D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, money market accounts, cash on deposit with fiscal agents, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
 The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
 Additional information regarding the fair value measurement of investments is disclosed in Note 3.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
-The net increase (decrease) in the fair value of investments is recognized as a component of investment income.
+The net change in the value of investments is recognized as a component of investment income.

 Endowment investments include the principal amount of gifts and bequests that, according to donor restrictions, must be held in perpetuity or for a specified period of time, along with any accumulated investment earnings on such amounts.
 Further, endowment investments also include amounts internally designated by the University for investment in an endowment capacity (i.e. quasi-endowments), along with accumulated investment earnings on such amounts.
-Land and other real estate held as investments by endowments are reported at fair value, consistent with how investments are generally reported.